8 ways to make your pet less lonely

 Pets are super visual creatures.
-They like to look out the window and watch squirrels, birds, and rabbits run around, even if they can’t go after them themselves.
+They like to look out the window and watch squirrels, birds and rabbits run around, even if they can’t go after them themselves.
 My dog Henry looks out the bedroom window when I’m at work, and I think it helps the day pass by more quickly for him.

 Make sure he has plenty of toys to stay busy and distracted while you’re away.
 His favorite, familiar things – like his toys, bed, and blanket – should be accessible.
 If you have a cat, make sure he has plenty of scratching posts around the house.
 For my dog, I sometimes fill one of his Kong toys with peanut butter and freeze it overnight.
 Then when I leave, I give him the toy to a) distract him; and b) teach him that me leaving doesn’t have to be a bad or negative experience.
 (You can easily order pet supplies on sites like Chewy.com.)

 Sights and sounds are comforting and distracting for pets, as long as the volume is at a reasonable level.
 And what music is best to calm and relax your pet?
 Classical music.
 Cats specifically enjoy the violins in classical music while dogs prefer it mixed with a little ambient noise like dogs barking or people talking.
-Bach on!

 But do it the right way and for the right reasons.
 Make sure it’s for his physical or mental well-being and not for your guilt.
 Finding a new companion for your current pet shouldn't be a spontaneous event, said Dr. Mahaney.

-If you think she needs socialization, set up a play date, take her to the park, or consider enrolling her in daycare.
+If you think he or she needs socialization, set up a play date, take her to the park, or consider enrolling her in daycare.
 It will help you decide if she needs a constant playmate (like a sibling) or just a friend from time to time.

 Or ask a friend to stop over.
 It will help break up the day for your pet (and yourself!) and allow some one-on-one time.
-If you have a dog, hiring a dog walker is also a great idea – your dog gets to see a friendly face, is able to use the restroom, and gets some exercise.
+If you have a dog, hiring a dog walker is also a great idea – your dog gets to see a friendly face, is able to use the restroom and gets some exercise.